-Nikon D7000 versus Nikon D7200
+Nikon D7000 vs D7200

-The Nikon D7000 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in September 2010 and March 2015.
+The Nikon D7000 and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in September 2010 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D7000 has a resolution of 16.1 megapixel, whereas the D7200 provides 24 MP.
+The D7000 has a resolution of 16.1 megapixels, whereas the D7200 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is somewhat larger (5 percent) than the Nikon D7000.
 However, the D7200 is slightly lighter (2 percent) than the D7000.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.